Shell plc: Sri Lanka

 Prior to the 1960s, Shell was one of the major multinational corporations operating in Sri Lanka, alongside companies like Esso and Caltex.
 These companies played pivotal roles in importing, distributing, and retailing petroleum products across the country.
 However, in 1962, under the leadership of Prime Minister Sirimavo Bandaranaike, the Sri Lankan government nationalized the assets of these oil giants.
 This move aimed to reduce foreign dominance in key economic sectors and led to the establishment of the Ceylon Petroleum Corporation (CPC), granting it exclusive rights over the importation, sale, export, and distribution of most petroleum products in Sri Lanka.

 After a period of reduced presence, Shell re-entered the Sri Lankan market in the mid-1990s.
 In 1996, Shell acquired a 51% stake in the Colombo Gas Company for $37 million, marking its significant return to the country's energy sector.
 This acquisition led to the establishment of Shell Gas Lanka Limited, which managed the importation, storage, and distribution of liquefied petroleum gas (LPG) in Sri Lanka.

 In recent years, Shell has signaled its intent to re-establish a presence in Sri Lanka's fuel retailing market.
 In collaboration with RM Parks and Tristar, Shell announced plans to introduce Shell-branded fuel stations in the country, marking a significant return to the Sri Lankan energy landscape.
 On 26 February 2025, Shell marked its return to Sri Lanka's fuel retail market by inaugurating its first Shell-branded fuel station in over six decades.
 This station is located at the B.S.
 Cooray Filling Station in Ambathale, Colombo District.

 United Kingdom

+In 2000, Shell launched a new UK Fuel card for business customers, replacing its existing Shell Gold card and introducing enhanced fleet-management features, including improved reporting and online account information.
+The service was supported through fuel-card providers such as UK Fuels (later part of Radius), which provided fleet payment and administration services.

 In the UK sector of the North Sea Shell employs around 4,500 staff in Scotland as well as an additional 1,000 service contractors: however in August 2014 it announced it was laying off 250 of them, mainly in Aberdeen.
 Shell paid no UK taxes on its North Sea operations over the period 2018 to 2021.